6 Tips on Writing Query Letters/Cover Letters for Fiction Novels

 If you’ve been looking to traditionally publish a novel, chances are you have heard the terms “query letter,” and/or “cover letter.”
 In case you haven’t, though, a query letter is what you will typically send to either an agent or publisher to describe your novel.
 You may ask yourself, “Why send a letter talking about my novel when I can just send the whole manuscript?”
 Well, imagine your job is to read manuscripts and judge whether or not your company is going to publish said manuscripts.
 Which is more efficient:

 Receive thousands of manuscripts and read them to completion.

 Get thousands of short, one page synopses and judge from those.

-It’s, apparently, rare to receive a cover letter that isn’t the run-of-the-mill, “Dear Editors of Really Cool Books Publishing Company, LLC;” Agents and publishers seem to have grown accustom to this and find that opening as a sure sign they are either receiving a copy-paste form letter, or the person sending it didn’t take an extra few seconds to see who the editors actually are.
+The standard cover letter typically starts with, “Dear Editors of Really Cool Books Publishing Company, LLC;” and that is fairly acceptable as an opening.
+However, it doesn’t show any additional effort went in to the the query.
 I highly recommend you do some research, and see if there are specific editors/agents/people you can reference in the letter.
 Of course, sometimes this information isn’t readily available, but if it is, make sure you take a moment to seek it out.
 It will show that you are making an effort in your cover letter, and that probably means you made the extra effort in your novel, too.
-Plus, if you’ve ever received a rejection letter, it’s pretty annoying to get a standard, copy-paste rejection.
-It probably feels the same on the agent/publisher end when they get query letters.

 There you have it, my six tips and tricks on writing query letters.
 What do you think?
 Was this useful?
 Have you written any query letters?
 Please feel free to share your own tips, tricks, and experiences.
 Comment below, and let me know.